MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Arrays, Lists, Loops, and Some Fancier Data Types Programming 1 EdStem Lesson.md

 - and a series of others along the lines of `nextInt()`/ `hasNextInt()` for all the primitive types.

 The central lesson here is that `next()` and `nextLine()` work in a slightly different way to `nextInt()` and the ones like it.
-We'll gloss over the `has...` methods, the same basic things apply, except they don't produce data, they just tell you if there's data there to read.
+We'll gloss over the `has...` methods, the same basic things apply, except they don't produce [[data]], they just tell you if there's [[data]] there to read.

-All of these methods read from the current position in the input, up to a delimiter (a symbol marking the end of something, see below) and return that bit of the input as data if possible (or maybe fail if it's impossible), then update the current position.
+All of these methods read from the current position in the input, up to a delimiter (a symbol marking the end of something, see below) and return that bit of the input as [[data]] if possible (or maybe fail if it's impossible), then update the current position.

 ## How Scanner interacts with delimiters (and what the delimiters are)

-The difference is in what each does with the delimiter following the data that was read:
+The difference is in what each does with the delimiter following the [[data]] that was read:

 - `next()` accepts _any_ whitespace as a delimiter,